gozem-gsu/Redox-Potential-Protocol/README.md

 ## Getting Started

 To begin using this workflow, clone the repository and navigate to the root directory.
-Ensure that all required Python libraries (`cirpy`, `rdkit`, periodictable, etc.) are installed.
+Ensure that all required Python libraries (`cirpy`, `rdkit`, `periodictable`, etc.) are installed.
 Follow the steps outlined in the README files within each directory to execute the workflow successfully.

 ## Contributions